hinamakhija-eGov/business-services/egov-hrms/README.md

 # Egov-HRMS Service
 ### HRMS Service
 The objective of HRMS is to provide a service that manages all the employees enrolled onto the system.
-HRMS provides extensive APIs to create, update and search the employees with attributes like assignments, service history, jurisdiction etc. HRMS can be treated a sub-set of the egov-user service, Every employee created through HRMS will also be created as a user in egov-user.
+HRMS provides extensive APIs to create, update and search the employees with attributes like assignments, service history, jurisdiction etc. HRMS can be treated a sub-set of the user service, Every employee created through HRMS will also be created as a user in user.

 ### DB UML Diagram

 - NA

 ### Service Dependencies
-- egov-user
+- user
 - localization
 - egov-idgen
 - egov-mdms